roderickjackson-bradley/socket_io_app/work/w08/d2/01-02-django-class-views/django-class-views.md

 from django.urls import reverse
 ```

-With most of the fundamentals of class-based views covered in fair amount of detail above, we'll be a little more brief by adding the functionality to delete and update cats together...
+We've covered all of the fundamentals of class-based views above so we'll be a little more brief while adding the functionality to delete and update cats by combining their steps together...

 ## 5. Updating & Deleting Data Using a CBV